0%

 Mid-cycle corrections matter.
 Do not wait for annual cycle if scope expanded materially.
 Request off-cycle review with packet while evidence is fresh.
 Present flex zones as sequencing, not desperation: "If base is fixed, what evidence unlocks equity or title this cycle?"

-Written decline handling: if denied, request criteria for next cycle in writing.
+If denied, request criteria for next cycle in writing.
 Silent declines repeat.
 Patterns of moving goalposts should be visible to skip-level when you raise next quarter's goals.

 #What to do this week